Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Whether transportation is medically appropriate is the responsibility of Medicare claim reviewers.
 These claims analysts use information on the insurance claim, and refers to similar claims when determining eligibility for transportation services.

-Examples of medical emergencies that warrant emergency ambulance transportation include:
+Examples of medical emergencies that warrant emergency ambulance transportation for Medicare patients include:

 Although far from exhaustive, the list above gives examples of common conditions.
-Medicare ambulance transportation coverage applies when taken to the nearest medical facility.
+Medicare ambulance transportation coverage applies with transport to the nearest medical facility.
 Moreover, the facility must be able to provide the care the patient needs.

 If a patient demands to choose a facility other than the nearest one, Medicare’s ambulance reimbursement payment could differ, resulting in larger out-of-pocket costs.